dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /project_path/db_name deploy
 ```

-This command deploys stored procedures from the `/project_path/db_name` to the actual database.
+The command above deploys stored procedures from the `/project_path/db_name` to the actual database.

 You can edit a source code of stored procedures in the same way as a rest of an application source code.
 Modification of a stored procedure occurs by making changes to the corresponding file in the `/project_path/db_name` directory, which is automatically reflected in the VCS.